venkatadry/Docker/README.md

 - Prefer `ENTRYPOINT` for defining the main command and `CMD` for default arguments.
 - Avoid mixing `ENTRYPOINT` (shell form) with `CMD` unless necessary.

-Would you like a more detailed explanation or a specific use case? 😊

 **🧾 CMD: Providing Default Arguments**